teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 The Pull Request will be reviewed.
 Make sure to respond to any feedback.

 Once the Pull Request is merged, a few files will be created :
-- `communities/<your community>/metadata/workflow_status.tsv` : A table with all workflow
+- `communities/<your community>/metadata/workflow_status.tsv` : A table with all the workflows extracted with the tags mentionned above.
+- `communities/<your community>/resources/curated_workflows.tsv` : A table with the same workflows as in the metadata file and additional information.
+- `communities/<your community>/resources/curated_workflows.json` : A json file with the same info as the correponding table.
+- `communities/<your community>/resources/tag_filtered_workflows.tsv` : At this stage, the same table as `curated_workflows.tsv`.
+- `communities/<your community>/resources/tag_filtered_workflows.json` : At this stage, the same json as `curated_workflows.json`.

+# Review the generated table to curate workflows

+The generated table in the metadata folder (`communities/<your community>/metadata/workflow_status.tsv`) contains all the workflows associated with the tags that you selected.
+However, not all of these workflows might be interesting for your community.

+Galaxy Codex allows for an additional optional filter for workflows, that can be defined by the community curator (maybe that is you!).

+To filter the workflows, you will update the values in the last two columns of the `communities/<your community>/metadata/workflow_status.tsv` file
+- `To keep` indicating whether the tool should be included in the final table (TRUE/FALSE).
+- `Deprecated` indicating whether the tool is deprecated (TRUE/FALSE).

+You can modify the file directly in GitHub or download it to create a spreadsheet, easier to edit as a community.

+> <hands-on-title>Modify workflows using spreadsheets</hands-on-title>
+>
+> 1. Download the `workflow_status.tsv` file in `communities/<your community>/metadata/`.
+> 2. Open `workflow_status.tsv` with a Spreadsheet Software.
+> 3. Review each line corresponding to a workflow.
+>     1. Add `TRUE` to the `To keep` column if the tool should be kept, and `FALSE` if not.
+>     2. Add `TRUE` or `FALSE` also to the `Deprecated` column.
+> 5. Export the new table as TSV.
+> 6. Submit the TSV as `workflow_status.tsv` in your `communities/<your community>/metadata/` folder.
+> 7. Wait for the Pull Request to be merged
+>
+{: .hands_on}

+Once merged, the following files, reflecting the Galaxy tool landscape for your community, will be updated :
+- `communities/<your community>/resources/curated_workflows.tsv`
 - `communities/<your community>/resources/curated_workflows.json`
-- `communities/<your community>/resources/curated_workflows.tsv`
+- `communities/<your community>/resources/tag_filtered_workflows.tsv`
 - `communities/<your community>/resources/tag_filtered_workflows.json`

-# Review the generated table to curate tools

-The generated table will contain all the workflows associated with the tags that you selected.
-However, not all of these workflows might be interesting for your community.

-Galaxy Codex allows for an additional optional filter for workflows, that can be defined by the community curator (maybe that is you!).

-TO DO : We Will soon update this section to explain how to filter workflow, sorry for the inconvenience.
+You can step-by-step review all workflows in your community and update the `workflow_status.tsv` file.
+You could also share this file with your community members and discuss weather the workflow should be kept or not.
+Collaborative work could be established using google spreadsheet.

 # Embed the table in your community page on the Hub